-The casa\piperestorescript.py can also be run stand-alone, without the scriptForPI.
+The casa\piperestorescript.py can also be run stand-alone, without the scriptForPI.py.
 See the pipeline documentation for more details.

 The user needs to be aware that if supplemental manual imaging was performed, like for any other imaging task, this will not be run by scriptForPI.py, which only deals with the calibration of the dataset.
 If the user wants to execute the supplemental imaging with different parameters, he/she will need to edit the scriptForImaging.py found inside the manual\imaging.tgz file located in the products directory.
-Since this is supplemental imaging, it is assumed that the imaging pipeline has been executed, therefore this scriptForImaging.py runs on the \\target.ms created by the imaging pipeline and cannot be executed right away after scriptForPI.py has finished.
-The \\target.ms contains two columns of data: in the DATA column one finds the calibrated data of the science target and in the CORRECTED column the continuum-subtracted calibrated data.
-To be able to run scriptForImaging.py in the case of supplemental imaging, the user will then need to restore the continuum subtraction and create the \\target.ms, which can be done following the instructions at this link https://casaguides.nrao.edu/index.php?title=ALMA\Cycle\9\Imaging\Pipeline\Reprocessing
+Since this is supplemental imaging, it is assumed that the imaging pipeline has been executed, therefore this scriptForImaging.py runs on the \\target.ms or \\targets.ms and \\targets\line.ms created by the imaging.
+To be able to run scriptForImaging.py in the case of supplemental imaging, the user will then need to restore the continuum subtraction and create the \\target\.ms.
+This restore can be done following the instructions at this link:

+https://casaguides.nrao.edu/index.php?title=ALMA\Imaging\Pipeline\Reprocessing

 See section Restore Pipeline Continuum Subtraction and Manually Make Image Products.
-Once \\target.ms has been created, scriptForImaging.py can be run from within CASA.
+In section 5.6 an alternative way employing the scriptForPI.py is provided.
+Once \\target\.ms have been created, scriptForImaging.py can be run from within CASA.
 Since the data reducer may have used pipeline tasks to create the supplemental products, it is always better to load CASA with the --pipeline option, to execute scriptForImaging.py.